3 reasons to make a job portfolio

-- People Love Pictures: There’s a reason why sites like Pinterest are so popular these days.
-Pictures have a way of drawing people into your experiences in ways that words simply can’t.
+People Love Pictures: There’s a reason why sites such as Pinterest are so popular these days.
+Pictures have a way of drawing people into your experiences in ways that words simply can’t compete.
 Whether you did volunteer work or marketing, visual representations of what you accomplished can have a big impact in the mind of a hiring manager.

 You Can Tell A Story: Rod Stewart once sang that “every picture tells a story” and while that is true, words are still needed.
 Write a short explanation below each picture explaining what it represents.
 Make sure you focus on how you benefited the organization and made a difference.
 All you need are a few short sentences, as your resume will fill in the rest of the details.